-On first impressions, Riad Dar Nabila was lovely.
+Riad Dar Nabila was lovely.
 It stood down an unnamed alleyway, behind a large wooden door in a completely plain wall which opened onto an oasis of calm.
 As the door closed on our noisy group of guides, we found ourselves in a little envelope of silence.
-The owner, a tiny woman named Khalila, made us feel immediately welcome.
-Riads are two-storey houses built around a central courtyard overlooked by a balcony, very traditional in Marrakech and a perfect place to relax.
-The courtyards are a way for Marrakechis to bring a splash of nature into the heart of the city.
-We relaxed on the patio amongst orange trees and creeping trellises and enjoyed our first taste of mint tea, a Moroccan staple, which is deliciously sweet and pepperminty.
+Khalila, the tiny and overpoweringly warm owner, made us feel immediately welcome.
+Riads are two-storey houses, built around a central courtyard overlooked by a balcony.
+These courtyards are a way for Marrakechis to bring a splash of nature into the heart of the city.
+We relaxed on the patio amongst orange trees and creeping trellises to enjoy our first taste of deliciously sweet mint tea, a Moroccan staple.

 After a very informal check-in, Khalila brought us dinner.
-Three courses each with a bottle of water, for just 30 euros.
-This is an expensive meal in comparison to many places in Marrakech but still very reasonable, especially given how delicious the food was.
+Three courses each for just 30 euros.
+It was an expensive meal in comparison to many places in Marrakech but still very reasonable, especially given how delicious the food was.

 With our bellies full of tagine and our nerves still a little shot from the confusing arrival, we went to sleep with our first adventure in Morocco safely behind us.

 My tips for arrival in Marrakech: